1QiGuo/Long-read-sequencing/README.md

 Classfication and frequency of sub-cell type of T cells and B cells: Based on  TCRα, TCRβ, TCRγ,  TCRδ chain of TCR in T cells and heavy, light chain of immunoglobulin of B cells as well as levels of specific genes expression.

 Alternative splicing analysis.
 ![splicing](alternative-splicing.png)

+### Discussion
+Reports somatic hypermutation by full-length receptor sequence.

+Detecting mRNA isoforms by discovering splice isoforms at single cell level.

+Capture cell diversity and immunophenotyping by detecting specfic genes expression of cell surface

+Identify and integrate biomarkers of responsing to checkpoint inhibitors for TCR clonality, TIL frequency, and gene-expression signatures in single cell level.
+Identify biomarkers or cell states that predict response to therapy.

+#### Limitation
+Low recovery of cell barcodes due to the higher error-rate of base-called nanopore sequencing data.

+A large number of PCR cycles can distort the distribution of cell barcodes and UMI sequences.

+## ScISOr-Seq(doi:10.1038/nbt.4259)

+Without the use of an enrichment strategy, the limited sequencing depth of long-read sequencing platforms results in only highly expressed genes being sampled.

+A high cost per cell.